evanpurkhiser/dots/README.md

 to keep in mind however:

  * Configuration files will be installed into `$XDG_CONFIG_HOME`.
- * Configuration group directories are to be located in `$HOME/.local/etc`
+ * Configuration group directories are to be located in `$HOME/.local/etc`.
+ * It's recomended to clone this repository into `$HOME/.local/lib/dots` but not required.
  * The `dots` script should be made available in your `PATH`.
  * See [Evan Purkhisers personal dotfiles](https://github.com/EvanPurkhiser/dots-personal) for an example